 Theoretically, headphones exert pressure on your ears that could cut off circulation over time and lead to necrosis.
 It could probably take a while to happen.
 However, it is essential to keep an eye on your ears to ensure that it does not develop necrosis.

-Wax Build Up
+Earwax Build Up

 Although it is highly unlikely, it is advisable to use Bluetooth or wireless headphones because wired headphones can quickly become tangled.

 Tinnitus is a medical term for noise in the ears.
 It can be caused by prolonged exposure to loud noise, especially from headphones.
-Tinnitus can cause ringing, roaring, or buzzing sound in the ears or head.
+Tinnitus can cause ringing, roaring, or buzzing sounds in the ears or head.

 This condition is mainly caused by damage to hair cells in the cochlea.
 The hair cells are responsible for transforming sound waves into nerve signals that are interpreted by the brain.
 However, when the brain does not receive the nerve signals, it creates its nerve signals to compensate for the missing input by the hair cells.